taolei87/RBGParser/README.md

 =========

-#### About
+#### About and Contact

 This project is developed at Natural Language Processing group in MIT.
-The project contains a Java implementation of a syntactic dependency parser with tensor decomposition, described in [1,2,3].
+It contains a Java implementation of a syntactic dependency parser with tensor decomposition and greedy decoding, described in [1,2,3].

 This project is implemented by Tao Lei (taolei [at] csail.mit.edu) and Yuan Zhang (yuanzh [at] csail.mit.edu).